matbochenek42/SQL-Analysis-of-International-Football-Results/README.md

 **Insights:**

 <p style="text-align:justify;">
     The query shows what are the most famous third-countries match locations (host countries that didn't participate in the game).
 The most popular country is the USA with 997 games, then Malaysia with 508 games and France with 442 games.
 Other popular places are: Latin America, Middle East, West Africa.
-Interestingly, Western Europe is way behind those locations.
+It is worth to notice that Western Europe is way behind those locations.
 </p>

 ## 🖥️ Technical Details